ningyang-li/CentralFormer/ReadMe.md

 We have uploaded a simplified code file of the proposed model.

-We will supplement the complete files, including code, data sets, training weights, and etc., as soon as possible.
+We will supplement the complete files, including code, data sets, training weights, and etc., as soon as possible. :)

 Here we are so grateful to all reviewers and editors for their constructive comments.

+Thanks for your attention.